mijndert/blog/src/posts/how-i-do-todos.md

 ---
-title: "How I do to-dos"
+title: How I do to-dos
 date: 2024-01-11
-summary: "I got rid of Things for a more simple approach."
+summary: I got rid of Things for a more simple approach.
 publish: true
 ---